Pioneering Ocean-Based Solutions for a Sustainable Future

 Scott Eilerman, Ph.D., is the Software Engineering Manager at [C]Worthy.
 With a background in physics and a passion for software development, he has worked in research labs, climate tech, and energy market analytics, where he has focused on integrating and scaling traditional scientific modeling with cloud architecture and SaaS offerings.
 At [C]Worthy, Scott will be coordinating development of the C-Star platform.

-Abigale Wyatt, Ph.D., is a Postdoctoral Research Scientist at [C]Worthy.
+Abigale Wyatt, Ph.D., is a Staff Scientist at [C]Worthy.
 Her graduate work at Princeton University combined ocean models and in-situ observations to study biological carbon dynamics.
 Prior to her graduate work, she also served as an officer of the U.S. Navy.
 At [C]Worthy, Abigale is working on ocean modeling tools in support of a National Oceanographic Partnership Program mCDR field deployment.

 Head of Operations